hermeznetwork/docs/docs/developers/coordinator.md

 5. [Launching a Second Coordinator](#launching-a-second-coordinator-node)

 ## Preparing the Environment
 Hermez node requires a PostgreSQL database and connectivity to an Ethereum node.
-In this part we describe how you can set this environment up using docker containers.
+In this part, we describe how you can set this environment up using docker containers.

 ### Dependencies